 The value of expert legal advice

-I have leading expertise in the UK in donor conception law and have advised many people (inluding single women, lesbian couples, heterosexual couples, co-parents and donors) at all stages of the process.
-Please contact me by email email@example.com or by telephone +44 (0)207 4049390 if you would like help with:
+I have leading expertise in the UK in donor conception law and have advised many people (including single women, lesbian couples, heterosexual couples, co-parents and donors) at all stages of the process including:

 – assistance with donor or co-parenting arrangements (including legal parenthood, parental responsibility, birth certificates, fertility treatment, handling donor information rights and ongoing relationships concerning your child)